My Cappadocia Travel Guide – with the best photo spots!

-The fairytale landscapes of Cappadocia have been on my bucket list for such a long time – the unique rock formations, which are the result of a volcano eruption several thousand years ago, are simply breathtaking.
-And of course I also wanted to see the hot air balloons rising over Cappadocia in the morning.
+The fairytale landscapes of Cappadocia have been on my bucket list for such a long time – the unique rock formations, which are the result of a volcanic eruption several thousand years ago, are simply breathtaking.
+After our first visit in 2019 we fell so much in love with this place that we revisited Cappadocia again this year!

 THE ARRIVAL AND HOW TO GET AROUND